ashraaf97/ProductManager/README.md

 POST /feature
-This endpoint receives the following request in JSON format and returns an empty response with HTTP Status OK (200) when the database is updated successfully, otherwise returns H􀂂p Status Not Modified (304).
+This endpoint receives the following request in JSON format and returns an empty response with HTTP Status OK (200) when the database is updated successfully, otherwise returns Http Status Not Modified (304).
 Example Request:

 {